Skip the antibacterial soap and use plain soap and water instead. Here’s why.

 The chemical is also fat-soluble—meaning that it builds up in fatty tissues—so scientists are concerned that it can biomagnify, appearing at greater levels in the tissues of animals higher up the food chain, as the triclosan of all the plants and animals below them is concentrated.
 Evidence of this possibility was turned up in 2009, when surveys of bottlenose dolphins off the coast of South Carolina and Florida found concerning levels of the chemical in their blood.

 What soap do you use?
-Do you make your own too?
-Share the recipe with me below!
-I love getting new ideas 😊
+Do you make your own, too?
+Share in the comments below.

 Wells, Katie.
 (January 23, 2019).
 Why I DON’T Use Antibacterial Soap.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/24964/antibacterial-soap/